Online banking

 Protect yourself when banking online to help prevent criminals from capturing or copying your financial information.

-Someone may see what you send over public networks, like those you access from coffee shops, bookstores and public libraries.
-This information includes things such as your passwords, bank account numbers and credit card numbers.
+Someone may see what you send over public networks.
+For example, those you access from coffee shops, bookstores and public libraries.
+This information may include your passwords, bank account numbers, credit card numbers and personal information.

 Learn more about securing your accounts online.